Pediatric Crossbite Correction | Braces, Retainers, Fluoride, and More!

 2. Posterior Crossbite

 Crossbites can affect one tooth or several.
 They can also be found on either or both sides of the mouth.
-While they are often genetic, there are several general reasons as to why they are discovered in pediatric dentistry.
+While they are often genetic, there are several general reasons why they are discovered in pediatric dentistry.

 Crossbites are a common problem for children.
 Don’t think your child needs pediatric crossbite correction?
 Brace yourself!
 Crossbites can lead to dental problems, oral issues, and other complications such as significant tooth and gum wear, improper jaw growth, jaw pain, and altered or poor mouth function.